 - The bottom row has the pilot’s signature, the page time total and the total time to date

 23 March-23 May 1943.
 Walt’s first flight training in Oklahoma, he flies a Fairchild PT-19A and logs 65 hours.

 30 May-26 July 1943.
 Walt trains in a Vultee BT-13A and logs 85 hours.
 Most of the training flights are from Strother Field, but there are a few flights from such nearby fields as Stroud, Cassody, and Coldwell.

 Texas—Eagle Pass Army Airfield and Matagorda Island General Bombing and Gunnery Range

 3 August-30 September 1943.
 Walt trains mostly in a North American AT-6 and logs 102 hours.
 In early September, he also pilots the P-40N for a few days.
 Most of the flights are from Eagle Pass, with one week in late September from Matagorda.
 Walt takes more time to enter the types of training at this location, such as aerobatics, different types of formations and instrumentation, and gunnery.

 Georgia—Thomasville Army Airfield

-3 November 1943-6 January 1944.
-Walt doesn’t actually list Mabry Field as any of his flight locations in the log, but the last entry for Eagle Pass, TX is 30 September, and the Thomasville, GA entries begin in November, so it’s likely that Garner is correct about when he met Walt at Mabry Field, and then they were sent off to Thomasville.
-It is known that Thomasville is one of several sub-bases of Mabry Field.
+Walt doesn’t actually list Mabry Field as any of his flight locations in the log, but Thomasville is one of several sub-bases of Mabry Field.
+The last entry for Eagle Pass, TX is 30 September, and the Thomasville, GA entries begin in November, so it’s likely that Garner is correct about when he met Walt at Mabry Field, and then they were sent off to Thomasville.

 Meridian and Biloxi, MS—Key Field and Keesler Army Airfield